 - Kauai has fewer activities and restaurants than the other islands, particularly Oahu or Maui.

-- Kauai is the one island that does get a lot of rain in one of the more populated/tourist areas.
-It does rain a lot in the popular Hanalei/Princeville area, and many of the high-end resorts are located here.
+- Kauai is the only island that gets a lot of rain in one of the more populated/tourist areas.
+It rains a lot in the popular Hanalei/Princeville area, where many of the high-end resorts are located.

-- There is only one main road going around Kauai (most of the way around), and it does get congested.
+- There is only one main road around Kauai (most of the way), and it gets congested.

 Big Island: